pforret/jekyll.forret.com/_posts/2024/2024-01-29-photorealism-in-the-age-of-a-i.md

 >
 > ZDNET, 2023-10-27

-Also Sony will start selling cameras with Content Credentials, the Sony Alpha 1, Alpha 9III, Alpha 7S III.
+Also, Sony will start selling cameras with Content Credentials, the Sony Alpha 1, Alpha 9III, Alpha 7S III.

 > Sony and AP’s most recent field test was completed during October of 2023.
 In this month-long test, both capture authentication and workflow process were evaluated.
 To accomplish this, Sony partnered with Camera Bits – the company behind the industry standard workflow tool, Photo Mechanic.
 Alongside Sony and AP, Camera Bits created technology in Photo Mechanic that preserves the camera’s digital signature all the way through the metadata editing process.
 >